 the value is taken

-from *JS-INLINE-STRING-DELIMITER*
+from *JS-INLINE-STRING-DELIMITER*.

 Parenscript code can be compiled from a stream or file